Uday Mallappa

 AI for Chip Design, Machine Learning, Electronic Design Automation

-Reinforcement learning (RL) offers a transformative paradigm by intertwining exploration, exploitation, and decision-making with learning.
-My research focuses on harnessing graph neural networks (GNNs) and RL to learn optimal decision sequences in complex design optimization problems.
+Machine learning (ML) offers a transformative paradigm by intertwining exploration, exploitation, and decision-making to solve complex problems.
+My research focuses on harnessing many latest learning mechanisms, to learn optimal decision sequences in complex design optimization problems.

 Biographical Sketch